 2. Get buy-in from key stakeholders

-Because of the significant changes, Nancy had to get buy-in from key stakeholders - from the field team to the C-suite - to make the transition from in-person events to individual experiences as smooth as possible.
+Because of the significant changes, Nancy had to get buy-in from key stakeholders - from the field team to the C-suite - to make the transition from a corporate group travel incentive program with in-person events to individual experiences as smooth as possible.

 At the end of the day, your adapted programs will only be successful if your key stakeholders are bought into your vision.
 It’s important to be more intentional about how you design and deliver the programming content to ensure it’s seen and easily digested.
 Without strong buy-in, teams will easily get distracted with other priorities and you’ll lose the advocacy you need to drive adoption.

 Because they were introducing a brand-new sales and travel incentive program, JM&A Group had to make sure the launch was as impactful as possible.
 Since the team who designed the program was not the face of the launch, there was a lot of up-front investment in training and education.